falconry/falcon/README.rst

 architectural style, and tries to do as little as possible while remaining highly effective.

-Falcon apps work with any WSGI server, and run great under CPython 2.7, CPython 3.4+, PyPy2.7, and PyPy3.5.
+Falcon apps work with any WSGI server, and run like a champ under CPython 2.7, CPython 3.4+, PyPy2.7, and PyPy3.5.

 Support Falcon Development